Shares in Airbus parent EADS

 We're talking about a massive order, and EADS will probably get a big chunk of it.
 EADS's stock has risen a lot lately, but they still have a pretty strong momentum, a Paris trader said.

-French brokerage Cheuvreux said the deal could trigger a chain reaction of purchases by Delta
+French brokerage Cheuvreux said the latest deal could trigger a slew of purchases by Delta

 The board vote follows tense haggling that saw Boeing agree to match Airbus and update its best-selling 737 medium-haul jet with new engines to offer fuel savings, industry sources said.
 That marks a retreat from ambitious plans for a full redesign.